abelardopardo/ontask_b/docs/Install/install_ontask.rst

   These are variables that can be defined either in the execution environment (like the previous ones) or in the file with name specified in the variable ``ENV_FILENAME``.
 The value of the configuration variables is obtaineed with the following rules:

-    1. Read the value from the definitions in the file with name ``ENV_FILENAME`` (if not empty).
+    1. Take the value from the executing environment.

-    2. If no value is found in the previous step, take the value from the executing environment.
+    1. If no value is found in the previous step, read the value from the definitions in the file with name ``ENV_FILENAME`` (if not empty).

     3. If no value is found in the previous step, take the default value.